 To give you an indication of class sizes, this course normally enrols 25 students.

 You will be taught by leading academics and practitioners in product design, furniture design, product development, exhibition design, public commissions.
 Our excellent reputation means that industry leaders regularly visit our student shows to see the best of the new talent.

 This course is delivered by Kingston School of Art, which has its roots in the studio-based approach of Britain's art school system (the original School of Art was founded in the 1890s).
-Today, for most courses, learning still takes place in our specialist studios, each subject area having its own fully-equipped studio, where you take part in classes, tutorials and critical reviews with fellow students.
+Today, for most courses, learning still takes place in specialist studios, each subject area with its own fully-equipped studio, where you take part in classes, tutorials and critical reviews with fellow students.
 This strong studio culture also ensures regular interaction between students and tutors.